Organizational Physics: The Structural Forces Governing How Organizations Actually Behave

 Organizational Physics Applied

-The fastest way to recognize these forces in your own organization is to watch them operate in someone else’s first.
-This series follows Northstar Systems — a composite organization — across eighteen months, showing how entropy compounds, how correction costs escalate, and what structural reset actually requires when the cheap interventions are no longer available.
+The fastest way to recognize these forces in your own organization is to watch them operate in someone else's first.
+This series follows Northstar Systems, a composite organization, across eighteen months, showing how entropy compounds, how correction costs escalate, and what a structural reset actually requires once the cheap interventions are gone.

 The forces are visible before they're personal.
 The interventions are legible before they're urgent.